yvelikova/axway-open-docs/content/en/docs/_index.md

     weight: 20
 ---

-Welcome to the documentation for AMPLIFY API Management 7.7, AMPLIFY Central and AMPLIFY Shared Services.
+Welcome to the documentation for AMPLIFY API Management 7.7, AMPLIFY Central, and AMPLIFY Shared Services.